learn-co-curriculum/ruby-remembering-objects-readme/README.md

 ## Using class variables to store instances of a class

 Imagine we are building an app that managers a user's music.
-Our app should keep track of all of the songs and user enters and allow our user to browse their existing songs.
+Our app should keep track of all of the songs our user enters and allow our user to browse their existing songs.

 Let's take a look at the following class: